abiwot/abiwot-kubeadm/load-balancer/README.md

 As mentioned before, you need to have an external (from the K8s cluster perspective) that is responsible to be the aggregation layer for K8s inbound communications and ingress to exposed services.

 This deployment will depict a cluster of NGINX load-balancers.
-The configs provided are purely for convience and not an example of a production level NGINX LB deployment.
+The configs provided are purely for convenance and not an example of a production level NGINX LB deployment.

 ## Load-balancer Design Layout